Employment

 WORK ENVIRONMENT:

-Work environments will include climate-controlled office spaces, public areas where the noise level may be loud, and outdoors where work may need to be done in inclement weather conditions, including extremes of temperature and precipitation.
+Work environments will include climate-controlled office spaces, public areas where the noise level may be loud, and occasionally outdoors where work may need to be done in inclement weather conditions, including extremes of temperature and precipitation.

 POSITION TYPE/ EXPECTED HOURS OF WORK:

-Reports to: Manager of Animal Care
+Report to: Manager of Veterinary Programs

 SUMMARY/OBJECTIVE: